michael-hsiung/michael-hsiung.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # ✨ About me
 Hi, this is Michael.
 Welcome to my homepage!
 Currently, I am a master’s student in biomedical engineering at the [State Key Laboratory of Ultrasound in Medicine and Engineering (SKL-UME)](https://skl-ume.cqmu.edu.cn/), [Chongqing Medical University (CQMU)](https://www.cqmu.edu.cn/), China.
 During my undergraduate studies, with the supervision of Dr.Wang Li, I focused on embedded system and medical artificial intelligence in [Chongqing University of Technology (CQUT)](https://www.cqut.edu.cn/).
-Now, I am supervised by Dr.Tianqi Shan and Dr.Yuan Zhao to conduct research in photoacoustic imaging based on deep learning.
+Now, I am supervised by Dr.Tianqi Shan and Dr.Yuan Zhao to conduct research in photoacoustic imaging based on Deep Learning.
 I am particularly interested in artificial intelligence and electronic technology.
 I also have hobbies in film, music, digital and soccer.
 I believe that a well-rounded life is essential to fostering creativity and innovation.
 In short, learning and contributing to the world would be my life-long pursuit. **"Stay hungry, stay foolish."-Steve Jobs**.
 If you are interested in me, just drop me an email 📬**michael_hsiung@163.com**.
-My main social media are [Bilibili](https://space.bilibili.com/497295199?spm_id_from=333.1007.0.0) and [Xiaohongshu](https://www.xiaohongshu.com/user/profile/5f056d25000000000100727b?xhsshare=CopyLink&appuid=5f056d25000000000100727b&apptime=1722927832&share_id=2e86b12b99e14d298bc30fa5b4bc2690), welcome to follow!

 # 🔥 Latest News
 - *2024.07*: &nbsp;🎉🎉 Having my Master's admission offer to Chongqing Medical University!